 (g) The failure of the Case Management Provider to act upon a request for assistance within time limits required by 121 CMR 2.600: Determination of Initial and Continuing Eligibility.

 (h) A denial or termination of eligibility for Refugee Medical Assistance.
-If a specific medical service is denied or a provider of medical services is denied, the appeal is through the Division of MassHealth.
+If a specific medical service is denied or a provider of medical services is denied, the appeal is through the Office of MassHealth.

 1.420: Dismissal of Request for a Hearing